apoutchika/www.girouette.dev/content/posts/demo.md

 Configure you'r network connexion with primary DNS server `127.0.0.1`

-Girouette use a special DNS cache : if cache is expired, it send last cache value immediately, and parallelly update cache.

 ### HTTPS

 Girouette create SSL certificates autosigned for you.
 Just add an authority certificate to your browser after installation, the rest is done by itself.